PocsGeza/PocsGeza-Udacity-Pick-And-Place/README.md

 ##### Finding Theta 1 2 3

-Finding theta1 or the rotation around the base was easy.
-There was an example given in the lecture for a RRP manipulator, and the theta1 is the same solve:
+Finding theta1 was taken from the lecture, it is simple to derive based on the projection on the ground:

 ```
 theta1 = atan2(wrist_y, wrist_x)